Research

 Image source: www.agritalent.com

-[5] Inclusive Digital Platforms: Engaging Resource-Constrained Supplier Farmers in India [data analysis in progress, with Habin Jung and Rupali Kaul (INSEAD)]
+[4] Organizing adoption decision as a collective act in the adoption, diffusion, (and persistence) of sustainable agriculture: Engaging Resource-Constrained Supplier Farmers in India [data analysis in progress, with Habin Jung and Rupali Kaul (INSEAD)]